AntonioFasano/filleR/README.md

     3,4,Smith
     .....

-If you think  `x,y` are the coordinates and followed by the to print, you guessed it right.
+As you might have guessed,  `x,y` are the coordinates followed by the text to print.

 The new code, now  reading the overlay material from the CSV data, is: